RPPandey02/RagBased_medical_assistant/README.md

 - The Merck Manuals for providing comprehensive medical knowledge.
 - Libraries like `langchain`, `chromadb`, and `pymupdf` for enabling this project.

-## Contact

-For questions or feedback, please reach out to Rudra Prakash (rudra.prakash@example.com).